FerlinDev/EasyLoadingScreen/README.md

 With some shader knowledge you can customize almost any aspect of the loading screen or use example materials as your base.

+If you want to support me subscribe to me on [YouTube](https://www.youtube.com/c/FerlinDev) and/or [Twitter](https://twitter.com/FerlinDev)

 ### Adding Easy Loading Screen to your project

 To add the plugin to your project, download the repository ZIP file.